atomjump/split/README.md

 # split

+__WARNING: this project has now moved to https://src.atomjump.com/atomjump/split.git__

 Splits an AtomJump Messaging database into 2 or more, independent, child databases

 Each individual child database can be inserted, using a script here, into an existing